gavinyork/zephyr3d/doc/markdown/scene.animationset.getanimationnames.md

 ## AnimationSet.getAnimationNames() method

-Gets names of all the animations of the model
+Get the list of all registered animation names.

 **Signature:**